paramsingh96-zz/TensorFlow/README.md

 ### 5. Understanding MNIST DataSets <url><a href="https://github.com/paramsingh96/TensorFlow-Tutorials/blob/master/MNIST.py">(code)</url></a>
 ### 6. Softmax Regression on MNIST DataSets <url><a href="https://github.com/paramsingh96/TensorFlow-Tutorials/blob/master/SoftmaxRegressionMNIST.py">(code)</url></a>

+Do contribute here, if you feel any piece of code is relevant.

 Hope It would help you. :) ;)